Non-split linear sharply $2$-transitive groups: Introduction

 \end{defi} It is not difficult to verify that $\pchar(\Gamma)$ is either $0$ or prime, and that it coincides with the characteristic of the near field whenever $\Gamma$ splits.
 We refer the readers to \cite{Kerby:mst}, \cite{GlGu} for more details.

 In two papers \cite{Z1:finite_s2t,Z2:finite_s2t} from 1936 H. Zassenhaus completed a full classification of finite sharply $2$-transitive groups.
 He started by showing that every such group splits, and then gave a complete classification of finite near fields.
-Contrary to the situation for skew fields, the latter classification involves non-trivial examples of finite near fields.
+Contrary to the situation for skew fields, this classification does involve nontrivial examples of finite near fields.
 In \cite{T1:cont_s2t,T2:cont_s2t} Tits proved that every locally compact connected sharply $2$-transitive group splits.
 The near fields here are just $\R,\C$ or $\mathbf{H}$.
-In \cite{Turk:s2t_char3} T\"{u}rkelli proved that every sharply $2$-transitive group $\Gamma$ with $\pchar(\Gamma)=3$ splits.
+In \cite{Kerby:mst}, \cite{Turk:s2t_char3} it was proved that every sharply $2$-transitive group $\Gamma$ with $\pchar(\Gamma)=3$ splits.
 In \cite{GlGu,GMS:s2t} it was shown that every linear sharply $2$-transitive group $\Gamma < \GL_n(k)$ with $\pchar(\Gamma) \ne 2$ splits.
-This was shown by us under the additional assumption that $\operatorname{char}(k) \ne 2$, an assumption that was deemed unnecessary by \cite{GMS:s2t} who also relaxed the linearity assumption.
+The first paper, by the current authors relied on an extra assumption that $\operatorname{char}(k) \ne 2$, this restriction was removed in the second paper, by Glauberman, Mann and Segev who also relaxed the linearity assumption.